nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 I changed.
 Yeah.
 Your Your initiative religion.
 Right.
 It's because that was the last, role that you made.

+---

+### Session Play - Part 4

 You can hit to where it says perception or religion or crafting and just scroll and click on one different.
 Right.
 If you take your if you go to that little side menu that you have and you click on attributes and you've got initiative and you go to where perception is and you roll and you click that, that'll roll your perception initiative.
 But your crafting initiative and your perception initiative, I think, are the same.
 Okay.

-Not not just for everybody, but Sameer specifically.
+Not not just for everybody, but Simear specifically.
 Well, my crafting is a plus six.
 My I guess my perception is a plus six.
 Yep.
 Okay.

 Alright.
 And, Karsten, can you roll, you roll perception initiative as well?
 Looks like you got robotics.
 No slipping force.
 No.